flare-proto/flare-proto.github.io/docs/blog/posts/intoTheNight.md

 - station `st-556-d` has  started to fall
     - last 12 live humans in the solar system are on board
     - crew transfer to `rc-005-b-24`
+### Nova Embers
+` 1235+ years after calamity `
+- since crimson, logs of events are not accurate
+- humanity no longer exists, after an event known as "the shift"